-This course sets up the basis for the study of all ret core courses, beginning with prefixes, suffices, and roots of words used in medicine, in particular those of body systems most frequently used by respiratory therapists: central nervous system, circulatory/cardiac/hematology, pulmonary, renal, endocrine, and lymphatic systems.
-A concise discussion of all other body systems will also be presented.
-(3 hrs.
-Lect.)
+This course sets up the basis for the study of all ret core courses, beginning with prefixes, suffices, and roots of words used in medicine, in particular those of body systems most frequently used by respiratory therapists: central nervous system,

-HSC - 2149 C General Pharmacology for Health Professions (3 credits)
+HSC - 2149C General Pharmacology for Health Professions (3 credits)

 An introduction to the clinical pharmacology; drug classifications, dosage calculations, safe medication administration; drugs mechanisms, interactions, indications, contraindications, and side effects.
-(2 hrs. lecture, 2 hrs.
+(2 hrs.
+Lect., 2 hrs.
 Lab.).
 Prerequisites: HSC 1531C, BSC 1085C, BSC 1086C

-HSC - 2554 C Basic Principles of Disease (3 credits)
+HSC - 2554C Basic Principles of Disease (3 credits)

 A study of diseases by learning signs, symptoms and syndromes, identifying the etiology and pathogenic processes that affect the function and structure of the body organs, and with critical thinking about changes in the human needs derived from the altered functions.
-(2 hrs. lecture, 2 hrs.
+(2 hrs.
+Lect., 2 hrs.
 Lab.).
 Prerequisites: HSC 1000C, BSC 1020C, BSC 1085C, BSC 1086C, HSC 1531C